samdenty/repositories-app/README.md

 # repositories-app

-This project is WIP, and not ready for usage yet.
+In development...
+Not ready for usage currently

 A Mac app which allows you to access any file / folder on github, without cloning.